NXLog Documentation

 • Reading syslog files written by another local syslog agent.

-• Accepting syslog via the local /dev/log Unix domain socket.
+• Collecting syslog via the local /dev/log Unix domain socket.

-• Accepting syslog over the network (via UDP, TCP, or TLS).
+• Receiving syslog over the network (via UDP, TCP, or TLS).

-Configuring NXLog to read syslog from file allows another local syslog agent to continue its logging operations as before.
-Note that NXLog will likely not have access to the facility and severity codes because most syslog loggers do not write the PRI field to log files.
+Configuring NXLog to read syslog from a file allows another local syslog agent to continue its logging operations as before.
+NXLog will likely not have access to the facility and severity codes because most syslog loggers do not write the PRI field to log files.

-Make sure NXLog has permission to read log files in /var/log.
+Ensure NXLog is permitted to read log files in /var/log.
 See Reading Rsyslog log files for more information.

 Example 1.
 Reading syslog from file

-This configuration reads log messages from file and parses them using the parse_syslog() procedure.
+This configuration reads log messages from files and parses them using the parse_syslog() procedure.

 nxlog.conf